 Few activities are as vital to the Pinelands as cranberry and blueberry farming.
 Bogs and fields are valuable economically as well as environmentally and aesthetically.
 Both cranberries and blueberries are native to the region, thriving in sandy soils with high water tables.
 New Jersey's cranberry production, which ranks third nationally, is carried out almost exclusively in the Preservation Area.
 With bogs that must be periodically flooded, cranberry farming is especially tied to the water supply.
 Growers normally attempt to match each acre of bog with ten acres of upstream woodland as a water source.
 The large, cultivated blueberry was first developed here by Elizabeth White, and the yearly crop is worth millions.
 New Jersey ranks second in blueberry production.
 To give the berry industry the degree of protection and encouragement it deserves, the Plan allows municipalities to designate Special Agricultural Production Areas in the Preservation Area.
 Land uses in these areas are limited to the cultivation of berries and other native plants, other environmentally compatible agricultural activities, housing for people with links to the Pinelands, and housing for agricultural employees.

 With their huge tracts of vacant land, the Pinelands were an obvious place for the government to locate military bases and similar facilities.
-These installations now occupy about 46,000 acres, with 30,000 acres in the Preservation Area.
-The four major ones are Fort Dix, McGuire Air Force Base, Lakehurst Naval Air Engineering Center, and the Federal Aviation Administration Technical Center in Atlantic County.
+These installations now occupy about 47,000 acres, with 30,000 acres in the Preservation Area.
+The two major ones are Joint Base McGuire-Dix-Lakehurst, and the Federal Aviation Administration Technical Center in Atlantic County.
 The Plan includes them in Military and Federal Installation Areas.
-New land uses are generally permitted if they are in keeping with the Plan's development standards.
+New land uses are generally permitted if they are associated with the installation and in keeping with the Plan's development standards.
 Activities essential to national security are exempt from the Commission review.

 The Commission's task in the Preservation Area was comparatively easy.
 The legislative mandate was clear and there was little opposition to the premise that significant new development there would be unwise.
 In the Protection Area, though, it was a different story.
 The Commission's assignment here was a juggling act from the start.
 Environmental and economic interests had to be considered.
 According to the 1979 Pinelands Protection Act, the Plan was to encourage development "in or adjacent to areas already utilized for such purposes" so growth pressures could be accommodated with a minimum of environmental damage.
 "Piecemeal and scattered" development was to be discouraged, and the "essential character of the existing Pinelands environment" was to be preserved and maintained.

 One of the first major conclusions resulting from the Commission's survey of Pinelands resources was that all the region's important natural resources were not safely tucked away in the Preservation Area.
-There was plenty of land in the Protection Area which experienced little or no development.
+There was plenty of land in the Protection Area that experienced little or no development.
 Many of the same critical environmental features which characterized the Preservation Area were found here in abundance -- unpolluted streams, rare plants and animals, and pristine environments such as cedar swamps.
 It became evident that much of the Protection Area could be classified as possessing the essential character of the Pinelands.
 Land that met the Commission's criteria for essential character was placed in Forest Area.
 These areas generally adjoin the Preservation Area, but also extend far to the south, linked to the northern forest by a narrow undeveloped stretch between Hammonton and Egg Harbor City.
-Forest Areas within the National Reserve contain about 400,000 acres.
-About one-fourth of the total is already in public ownership as state forests, parks and wildlife management areas.
-About one-third, while in the National Reserve along the coast, is outside the Pinelands Commission's permitting jurisdiction.
-(Development there is subject to the state's Coastal Management Program which is required to carry out the purposes of the state and federal Pinelands acts.)
+Forest Areas within the Pinelands Area contain about 257,000 acres.
+As of June 2014, about 55% of the total has been permanently protected, as state frests, parks and wildlife management ares under public ownership.

 The same land uses that are permitted in the Preservation Area District are permitted in Forest Areas.
 Municipalities are also given the option of including certain other new uses, such as limited commercial establishments.
-Each municipality is also assigned a number of new housing units which may be built in its Forest Area.
+Each municipality is also assigned a maximum number of new housing units that may be built in its Forest Area.
 The Plan allows one new house for each 15.8 acres of privately owned, undeveloped upland.
-Municipalities are also allowed to cluster development on 3.2 acre lots in Forest Areas to minimize environmental damage.
+Clustering of the permitted residential development on one-acre lots is required in Forest Areas to minimize forest fragmentation and environmental damage.